 Yet feelings of guilt surrounding food are certainly still palpable, and this palpability lies in that “implied” part of the word’s definition.
 There’s a vague nebulousness of “implied” guilt that causes problems.
 We feel a twinge of “I shouldn’t be doing this” when we eat a cookie or a slice of cheese.
 We’re not *literally* guilty of breaking some explicit rule by eating cookies or cheese, of course, but we still feel as though, for some ill-defined reason, that we’re doing something wrong.

 So where does this nebulous “implied” guilt come from?

 Well, almost all of us have somewhat of an idea of what certain foods (allegedly) conduce a “bad” outcome that we don’t want.
-We also have somewhat of an idea of what certain foods (allegedly) conduce a “good” outcome that we do want – people can also experience the inverse, a sanctimonious high of sorts after eating a plate of steamed organic broccoli.
+We also have somewhat of an idea of what certain foods (allegedly) conduce a “good” outcome that we do want – people can also experience the inverse, food sanctimoniousness if you will, after eating a plate of steamed organic broccoli.

 This typicality poses two significant problems:

 - Often times a person’s guilt fueling beliefs about food are simply wrong.